neilSchroeder/cms-energy-scale-unc/README.md

  This documentation contains the following:

  1) An analyzer containing a framework which will produce the ntuples required to produce the systematic uncertainty on the photon energy scale.
- 2) A set of files which will produce the relevant plots and text files containing the systematic uncertainties on the photon energy scale.
+ 2) A set of files which will produce the relevant plots and text files containing the systematic uncertainties on the photon energy scale from the root files produced by the analyzer mentioned in 1.

  This documentation does not contain:
  1) The edits to the CMSSW code which will store the energy deposits at every depth location within a crystal, although this should now be an option that can just be turned on.